SLC

 The Foundation of Learning

-Cognitive Load Theory, developed by John Sweller, reveals how our brain's architecture directly impacts learning effectiveness.
-Understanding this science is crucial for educational success.
+Cognitive Load Theory, developed by John Sweller, reveals how our brain architecture directly impacts learning effectiveness.

 Limited capacity (7±2 items) where new information is processed.
-Overload here = learning failure.
+Overload here means learning failure.

 Unlimited capacity storage.
-Building schemas here = permanent learning success.
+Building schemas here equals permanent learning success.

 "The way to make our students smarter is not to give them practice in thinking, but to give them more to think with."